rlazarus/impbot/docs/scripting.md

         # ...
 ```

 Normally, type hints are optional in Python.
+As we've seen in a couple of places
-Impbot relies on them for critical
+now, Impbot relies on them for critical information, so they're _required_ -- if
-information, so they're _required_ -- if you leave them out, your bot will fail
+you leave them out, your bot will fail to start up.
+This behavior can be a
-to start up.
-This behavior can be a little surprising: at first glance, it may
+little surprising: at first glance, it may feel uncomfortably magical for your
-feel uncomfortably magical for your method to be called with different arguments
+method to be called with different arguments depending on your type hints.
+The
-depending on your type hints.
-The benefit is that it allows you to write your
+benefit is that it allows you to write your handler without a lot of extra
-handler without a lot of extra boilerplate declaring how to call it: the type
-hints are all you need.
+boilerplate declaring how to call it: the type hints are all you need.

-Remember, this type detection only happens for command handlers -- plain old
-`Handler` subclasses just have an ordinary `check` and `run` method, and each
-takes an `Event`.

 ## Data